cuckukucom/cuckuku-ai-chatbot-cdn/README.md

 If you encounter any issues or have questions, please [open an issue](https://github.com/cuckukucom/cuckuku-ai-chatbot-cdn/issues) on GitHub. -->

-## Just git add, commit, push and you are done
+## Just git add, commit, push, git tag ... and you are done